Stirling Dog Bite Lawyer

 Dogs’ mouths contain numerous types of bacteria, such as Pasteurella, MRSA, and tetanus.
 These bacteria can cause infections, inflammation, joint problems, weakened immune systems, and even paralysis.
 Infections are most common when the dog bites a hand or finger since it is harder for the body to fight infections in these areas.
 Bites that do not break the skin are not at risk for infection.

 A deep bite can lead to nerve and muscle damage.
 Smaller puncture wounds can also cause significant damage.
 Scarring is also a concern with dog bites.
 A dog bite will often tear at the skin, causing lifelong scars that do minimize over time.
 However, dog bites to the face and neck can be disfiguring and be a source of embarrassment and low self-esteem for the victim.
 In severe cases, plastic surgery or grafting may be needed.

 Emotional damages are also a concern.
 A dog bite victim can develop a fear of dogs.
 They may even experience post-traumatic stress disorder (PTSD) and have constant flashbacks of the dog bite incident.
 This can affect their sleep habits, schooling, work. and other aspects of everyday life.

 Unfortunately, death is also a complication with dog bites.
 The children and elderly are most likely to suffer fatalities from dog bites.
 The good news is that dog bite deaths are rare in Canada.

 Dog bites can be serious, causing injuries, scarring, disfigurement, and even death.
 Having to live with the effects of such an injury can be humiliating for a victim.

-The dog bite lawyers at Preszler Law Firm can assess your case and help you obtain the compensation you deserve.
+The dog bite lawyers at Preszler Injury Lawyers can assess your case and help you obtain the compensation you deserve.
 We can see if the laws of negligence apply in your case and inform you of your options for recovery.
 Fill out the online form or call our office at 1-800-JUSTICE to schedule a consultation.